Bibliography

 There was a lull in late-night campaigning through the Carter and Reagan years, until 1992 when Bill Clinton appeared on The Arsenio Hall Show to play the saxophone.

-The playfulness continued when George W. Bush, then a candidate for President, took to the Late Show With David Letterman in 2000 to read "Top 10 Changes I'll Make in the White House."
-No. 6: "Issue an executive order commanding my brother Jeb to wash my car."
+The playfulness continued when George W. Bush, then a candidate for president, took to Late Show with David Letterman in 2000 to read:

 At the time, George W. Bush’s relaxed persona, distinct West Texas drawl and carefully cultivated “someone you could grab a beer with” image resonated strongly with voters, reflected in his win later that year.